uttam-pandey-01/my-coding-journey/README.md

 # my-coding-journey
-This is my first repo on github.
+This is my first repo on github...